 We want to be informed about our health in any case.
-Regular check-ups, a balanced diet, and daily exercise help our bodies stay healthy and function better.
+Regular check-ups, a balanced diet and daily exercise help our body stay healthy and function better.

 Protection and knowledge are especially important when we fear a possible infection with a virus .